Links to Section Websites

 Organized in 1978

 The Family Law Section attempts to keep its members abreast of the many changes and trends in this field of law.
 It sponsors the Annual Family Law Seminar, the Advanced Family Law Seminar, and other educational programs.
-The section publishes a quarterly newsletter, the Family Law News.
-The section works to improve the quality of legal practice in Virginia and serves as a resource to the General Assembly as it drafts legislation on family law.
+The section publishes a quarterly newsletter, the Virginia Family Law Quarterly.
+The section works to improve the quality of family law practice in Virginia and serves as a resource to the General Assembly as it drafts legislation on family law.

 Organized in 1986